-Comparative analyses of data from field trials located at representative sites and environments in North America during the 2006 growing season indicate that maize stack Bt11 x MIR604 x GA21 is compositionally, agronomically and phenotypically equivalent to its conventional counterpart, with the exception of the insect resistance and the herbicide tolerance, conferred by the expression of Cry1Ab, mCry3A, PAT, PMI and mEPSPS proteins.
+Comparative analyses of agronomic and phenotypic data from field trials located at representative sites and environments in USA in 2005 indicate that maize stack Bt11 x MIR604 is equivalent to its conventional counterpart, with the exception of the insect resistance and the herbicide tolerance, conferred by the Cry1Ab, mCry3A and PAT proteins.
+The field evaluations support a conclusion of no phenotypic changes indicative of increased plant weed/pest potential of maize Bt11 x MIR604 compared to conventional maize varieties.